Member Handbook

 Vehicle Modifications

-Vehicle modifications are devices, services or controls that can help you increase your independence or physical safety by enabling your safe transport in and around the community.
-The installation, repair, maintenance and training in the care and use of vehicle modifications are included.
-You or your family must own or lease the vehicle being modified.
-Modifications do not include the cost of the vehicle or lease.
-Modifications include door handle replacements; door modifications; installing a raised roof; lifting devices; devices for securing wheelchairs or scooters; adapted steering, acceleration, signaling and braking devices; handrail and grab bars; seating modifications; lowering of the floor of the vehicle; and safety/security modifications.
+Modifications include door handle replacements, door modifications, installing a raised roof, lifting devices, devices to secure wheelchairs or scooters, adapted steering, acceleration, signaling and braking devices, handrail and grab bars, seating modifications, lowering of the floor of the vehicle, and safety or security modifications.
 Vehicle modifications are limited to $20,000 over the duration of the NC Innovations waiver (5 years).

 Back to Top ▲